 About our Granville Dental Practice

 Our full service dental practice is located in heart of downtown Granville next to the Park National Bank.
 Easy to find, with street parking in front of our office or available off street parking behind our office in the East Elm lot.
 We have morning and evening hours to fit your busy schedule and can easily accommodate family cleanings.
-Our dental practice in Granville provides expert tooth extraction services as part of our preventive dentistry, serving patients in Granville, Ohio including Etna, Heath, Hebron, Millersport, Pataskala, Newark, Alexandria and surrounding areas in Licking County.
+Our dental practice in Granville provides dental sealants as part of our preventive dentistry, serving patients in Granville, Ohio including Etna, Heath, Hebron, Millersport, Pataskala, Newark, Alexandria and surrounding areas in Licking County.